SamarthParnami/django-migration-inspector/README.md

 ## Features

 - Validates whether Django migration files refer to valid files when defining dependencies or run-after.
-- Validates the depdency graph of the migration tree.
+- Validates the dependency graph of the migration tree.
-- Ensured that migration history for the prjoect on DB is linear.
+- Ensured that migration history for the project on DB is linear.
 - Easy to integrate into your Django project.

 ## Installation